cristobalcl/resume/output/cv.md

 	+ Implement continuos integration with different stacks: CircleCI, Azure DevOps, Docker, Helm, Kubernetes.
 * Feb 2018 - Nov 2018 **Virtually Live**, *Senior Server Engineer & DevOps*.

-	+ Independently responsible for designing full real-time data pipeline architecture from the ingestion of telemetry from live events (*Formula E*), processing, and serve the output stream data to mobile games at scale.
+	+ Responsible for designing full real-time data pipeline architecture from the ingestion of telemetry from live events (*Formula E*), processing, and serve the output stream data to mobile games at scale.
 	+ Implement the key parts of the architecture in Python using technologies like ZeroMQ, Kafka and Tornado.
 	+ Work closely with Data Science team to provide a stream processing framework using Apache Heron for their needs.
-	+ Deployment of a Kubernetes cluster in AWS using Ansible, including hosted applications using Helm, and continuos integration with Jenkins.
+	+ Deployment of a Kubernetes cluster in AWS using Ansible (before EKS existed), including hosted applications using Helm, and continuos integration with Jenkins.
 	+ Contributions to open source project Apache Heron in order to fix deployment to Kubernetes and complete its documentation.
 	+ Work with R&D department designing and developing a prototype for a real time computer vision app using deep learning with Keras.
 * 2017-2018 **Cathedral Software**, *Senior Software Engineer*.